10 std::format and std::print

 Trap: You cannot mix implicit {} and indexed {0} in the same format string. std::format("{},{1}", 1, "hi") is an error.
 Pick one style and use it consistently within each format string.

-You can control how values are formatted by adding specifiers inside the braces.
+You can control how values are formatted by adding specifiers inside the braces, after a :.
+The full grammar of the spec, in the order the pieces must appear, is:

 Width and alignment: